xraypy/xraylarch/doc/tutorial/flow.rst

 It is often necessary to repeat a calculation multiple times.
-A common method of doing this is to use a **loop**, including using a loop counter to iterates over some set of values.
+A common method of doing this is to use a **loop**, including using a loop counter to iterate over some set of values.
 In Larch, this is done with a **for loop**.
 For those familiar with other languages, a Larch for loop is a bit different from a C for loop or Fortran do loop.
 A for loop in Larch iterates over an ordered set of values as from a list, tuple, or array, or